BYTE-Club-CCNY/leetcode-tracker/README.md

 # Instructions

+If you want to read commit messages go to "2-setup-hello-world-extension" branch

-To run the code must run following commands in terminal.
+To run the code must run following commands in terminal...

 To install initial dependencies: npm install